alexio777/gomarkets/README.md

 ## TODO

 * Примеры
 * Skiplist uses global rand source in math/rand by default.
 This rand source acquires a lock when generating random number.
 Replacing it with a lock-free rand source can provide slightly better performance.
-Use SkipList.SetRandSource to change rand source.
+Use SkipList.SetRandSource to change rand source